Azure-Samples/aci-extract-load-transform-sample/README.md

    docker push YOURDOCKERACCOUNTNAME/transforming
    ```

-4. Execute the commands below to build and push the loading image to the Docker Hub.
+4. Execute the commands below to build and push the **loading** image to Docker Hub.

    ```powershell
    cd ../loading